muhamuttaqien/siamese-fruits-detector/README.md

 ## Train Images

 I turned the training images into Luminance-based (not RGB) images in order to avoid the network cheating the colour of fruits or vegetables when predicting the dissimilarity score of two input images.
+For each class of train images only contains 10 images to train the network.

 ![](./images/training_images.png)